-As described in Note 2 to the consolidated financial statements, the carrying value of goodwill was \$8.1 billion as of December 31, 2021, a portion of which is allocated to the Downstream reporting unit.
-During the second quarter of 2021, management completed its annual goodwill impairment assessment for each of its eleven reporting units.
-The goodwill impairment assessment was completed using discounted cash flow analyses that incorporated assumptions, including future operating performance, long-term growth and discount rates.
+As described in Note 2 to the consolidated financial statements, the carrying value of goodwill was \$8.0 billion as of December 31, 2022, a portion of which is allocated to the Downstream reporting unit.
+During the second quarter of 2022, management completed its annual goodwill impairment assessment for eleven of its twelve reporting units using discounted cash flow analyses that incorporated assumptions, including future growth rates, terminal values and discount rates.
+The annual goodwill impairment assessment of the Purolite reporting unit was qualitative in nature and considered information regarding its operations, financial performance and the macroeconomic environment.
 If the results of an annual or interim goodwill assessment demonstrate the carrying amount of a reporting unit is greater than its fair value, the Company will recognize an impairment loss for the amount by which the reporting unit's carrying amount exceeds its fair value, but not to exceed the carrying amount of goodwill assigned to that reporting unit.